 How to Layer Your Skin Care Products: A Step-by-Step Guide.

 Have you been asking yourself how to properly layer your skincare topicals?
 Worry no more, your taste of curiosity is about to be quenched.

-The simplest and easiest way to layer your skincare products to achieve or enjoy their full potentials or benefits is following the correct order of skincare products with the thinnest consistency (texture) to thickest, or from liquid to cream.
+The simplest and easiest way to layer your skincare products to achieve or enjoy their full potentials or benefits is following the correct layering order of skincare.

 Now without much ado, let’s dive into the best skincare routine for daytime and nighttime.